 Rheological experiments were performed to evaluate how the presence of magnetic particles and temperature variations affect the rheological properties of the polymeric sheets.
-Fig. S3 shows the complex viscosity and complex modulus of THANOS depending on the angular frequency at 25°C and 50°C, while Fig. S4 displays the rheological results of pNIPAM@Control.
-Increasing the viscosity and complex modulus in both cases, so for THANOS and for pNIPAM@Control.
-Furthermore, the incorporation of magnetic particles within the polymeric network leads to an increase in complex viscosity at 25°C by a factor of 10, while the complex modulus increases by a factor of 1000.
-Increasing the temperature above the VPTT to 50°C increases the complex viscosity and complex modulus in both THANOS and pNIPAM@Control.
-THANOS shows increased values for the complex viscosity and the complex modulus by a factor of 100 when compared to pNI-PAM@Control at 50°C. There are two phenomena that can explain the difference in the complex modulus and complex viscosity of THANOS and pNIPAM@Control.
-Firstly, the integration of rigid ferromagnetic particles into the dual-responsive sheet can increase the overall modulus.
+Fig. S3 (ESI[†]) shows the complex viscosity and complex modulus of THANOS depending on the angular frequency at 25 °C and 50 °C, while Fig. S4 (ESI+) displays the rheological results of pNIPAM@Control.
+Increasing the temperature from 25 °C to 50 °C leads to an increase in complex viscosity and complex modulus in both cases, for THANOS and for pNIPAM@Control.
+Furthermore, the incorporation of magnetic particles within the polymeric network leads to an increase in complex viscosity at 25 °C at an angular frequency of 0.1 rad s^{-1} by a factor of 10, while the complex modulus increases by a factor of 1000.
+Increasing the temperature above the VPTT to 50 °C increases the complex viscosity and complex modulus in both THANOS and pNIPAM@Control.
+THANOS shows increased values for the complex viscosity and complex modulus at an angular frequency of 0.1 rad s^{-1} by a factor of 100 when compared to pNIPAM@Control at 50 °C. There are two phenomena that can explain the difference in the complex modulus and complex viscosity of THANOS and pNIPAM@Control.
+First, the integration of rigid ferromagnetic particles into the dual-responsive sheet can increase the overall modulus.
 The incorporation of magnetic particles within the polymeric sheet reduces the overall flexibility due to a higher resistance of deformation, ultimately leading to a stiffer material.
-The reinforcement effect of inorganic nanoparticles for hydrogels has been reported previously but offers here still enough flexibility to take on magnetically-induced shapes and various modes of induced locomotion.
-Secondly, the reaction time, and thus, the kinetics, of the free radical polymerization of pNIPAM@Control compared to THANOS sheets differs significantly.
+The reinforcement effect of inorganic nanoparticles for hydrogels has been reported previously but still offers enough flexibility to take on magnetically induced shapes and various modes of induced locomotion.36 Secondly, the reaction time, and thus, the kinetics, of the free radical polymerization of pNIPAM@Control compared to THANOS sheets differs significantly.
 This effect may alter the crosslinking density, which will ultimately influence the resulting rheological properties of the sheet.